 You already know this.
 You also know you can’t afford for this to happen, can you?

-You need your operation running smoothly and your guests feeling safe.
+You need your operation running smoothly and your customers feeling safe.

 Evaluating Response Times Brings Operational Weaknesses to Light

-Faster response times gives you, your team and your total operation what each needs to be successful and stay a few steps ahead of the ever-changing environment threatening your guests’ safety.
+Faster response times give you, your team, and your total operation what each needs to be successful and stay a few steps ahead of the ever-changing environment threatening your customers’ safety.